Montgomery County Minimum Wage Increase - Effective July 1, 2025

-The Montgomery County minimum wage rate will be adjusted upward on July 1 to keep pace with local inflation as required by County law.
-Starting July 1, the minimum wage rate for large employers (with 51 or more employees) will increase by 45 cents to $17.15 per hour, while the minimum wage rate for mid-sized employers (with 11-50 employees) will increase by 50 cents to a rate of $15.50 per hour.
-The rate for small employers (10 or fewer employees) will remain at the $15 per hour rate that became effective Jan.
-1, 2024, pursuant to State law.
-The new rates are based on the change in the consumer price index for all urban wage earners and clerical workers in the Washington, D.C.-Arlington-Alexandria area for the previous year, which was 2.8 percent.
+The Montgomery County minimum wage rate is adjusted on July 1st every year to keep pace with local inflation as required by County law.
+On July 1, 2025, the minimum wage rate for large employers (with 51 or more employees) will increase by 50 cents to $17.65 per hour, while the minimum wage rate for mid-sized employers (with 11-50 employees) will increase by 50 cents to a rate of $16 per hour.
+The rate for small employers (10 or fewer employees) will increase by 50 cents to $15.50 per hour rate.
+The new rates are based on the change in the consumer price index for all urban wage earners and clerical workers in the Washington, D.C.-Arlington-Alexandria area for the previous calendar year, which was 2.9 percent for 2024.
+Employers in Montgomery County are obligated to comply with the County’s minimum wage.

 Tipped Employees

-Tipped employees (earning more than $30 per month in tips) must earn the Montgomery County Minimum Wage Rate per hour.
+Tipped employees (earning more than $30 per month in tips) are guaranteed earnings equaling no less than the Montgomery County Minimum Wage Rate per hour.
 Employers must pay at least $4.00 per hour.
-This amount plus tips must equal at least the Montgomery County Minimum Wage Rate.
-Restaurant employers who utilize a tip credit are required to provide employees with a written or electronic wage statement for each pay period showing the employee’s effective hourly rate of pay including employer paid cash wages plus tips for tip credit hours worked for each workweek of the pay period.
+This amount plus tips must equal or greater than the Montgomery County Minimum Wage Rate.
+Restaurant employers who utilize a tip credit are required to provide employees with a written or electronic wage statement for each pay period showing the employee’s effective hourly rate of pay including employer-paid cash wages plus tips for tip credit hours worked for each workweek of the pay period.

 Minimum Wage Reporting